CookiezyCookiezy

 • • Register the live hostname in billing.

-• • Load the runtime once from the React shell and boot it with `siteKey` and `verifyUrl`.
+• • Load the runtime once from the React shell and boot it with a `license` object that includes `siteKey`, `verifyUrl`, and `billingUrl`.

 • • Validate SPA navigation, consent state, and audit behavior.